smart-leds-rs/ws2812-spi-rs/README.md

   You could try using the `mosi_idle_high` feature, it might help.

 - Is your device fast enough?
 Is your iterator fast enough?
-Taking too long may completly screw up the timings for the normal version.
+Taking too long may completely screw up the timings for the normal version.
 Try the prerendered variant.

 - Is everything white?
 This may stem from an spi peripheral that's too slow or one that takes too much time in-between bytes

-When opening an issue about wrong/strange data, it would help if you include your code (of course) and a capture of MOSI & SCK from an oscilloscop/a logic analyzer.
+When opening an issue about wrong/strange data, it would help if you include your code (of course) and a capture of MOSI & SCK from an oscilloscope/a logic analyzer.

 ## License